davetron5000/wtf-is-a-webpack/markdown/css.md

 !SH yarn add extract-text-webpack-plugin  -D

-`ExtractTextPlugin` provides the function `extract` which will create a custom loader that, when we use `ExtractTextPlugin` as a _plugin_, will write out our CSS file.
+`ExtractTextPlugin` provides the function `extract` which will create a custom loader that, when we also use `ExtractTextPlugin` as a _plugin_, will write out our CSS to a file.
 We can even use the magic `"[chunkhash]"` inside the filename to get the hash in there!

 Here's what our common Webpack configuration now looks like: